A Perfect Murder: Plot

 Soon after, Steven receives a call from David, who plays an audio tape of the two discussing the plan to kill Emily.
 They agree to meet at a local deli, where David demands the full $500,000 or he will turn Steven in.

-Feeling suspicious, Emily confides in her friends that Steven would have inherited her whole $100 million fortune had she been killed.
-She quietly makes inquiries and learns that Steven's extremely risky margin trades on the stock market are unraveling.
-If he is unable to find enough money to cover the balance urgently, both Steven's finances and his credit will be completely wiped out.

-Also realizing the key on her keychain belongs to the assailant, Emily confronts Steven.
-He explains that David is blackmailing them by threatening to kill Emily and Steven has been paying him off quietly to protect her from harm.
-When he saw her dead assailant in their kitchen, he assumed it was David and took the key from his pocket to shield Emily from facing murder charges.
-Despite Emily's tears and pleading, Steven lovingly insists that she is not to call the police.
+Emily visits the assailant's apartment to check if the key on her ring fits the lock, which it does.
+When she confronts Steven, he explains that David is blackmailing them and he's been paying him off to stop seeing Emily.
+When he saw her dead assailant in their kitchen, he assumed it was David, who had threatened to use violence before, and took the key from his pocket to shield Emily from facing murder charges.
+Steven insists that they are not to call the police as he has tampered with evidence.

-After exchanging the money, Steven kills David in a private compartment on an Amtrak train, taking David's gun and the money.
+Steven gives David the money, then follows him on an Amtrak train and kills him, taking the money and David's gun.
 As he dies, a laughing David reveals he mailed the tape to Emily via courier service.
 Steven rushes home and finds the mail still unopened.
 He hides the money, gun and audio tape in his safe before showering.

-Emily confronts him.
-She reveals that she knows everything, having found the tape in the safe and listened to it while he showered.
+Emily asks Steven if they should change the locks, as she still hasn't found her key.
+Steven finds the key where he had hid it and tries to secretly plant it somewhere else, but is seen by Emily, who explains the assailant must have returned the key after he opened the door.
+She then reveals that she knows everything, having found the tape in the safe and listened to it while he showered.
 As she turns away, Steven attacks her, vowing she will only leave him dead.
 After a brief fight, Emily grabs David's gun from the safe and kills Steven.
-NYPD Detective Karaman later comforts a heartbroken Emily, telling her not to blame herself; as she had no choice but to kill Steven in self-defense.
+NYPD Detective Karaman later comforts a heartbroken Emily, telling her not to blame herself, as she had no choice but to kill Steven in self-defense.